-Some school leaver programmes such as sponsored degrees, degree apprenticeships and higher apprenticeships offer the opportunity to work in a sales role.
+Some degree apprenticeships and higher apprenticeships offer the opportunity to work in a sales role.
 See above for more details.
 For example, Bentley offers an apprenticeship in sales and marketing.

 There are also many entry-level and trainee roles available in sales, which tend to be advertised on an ad-hoc basis.
 It is likely you will start out as a trainee sales consultant or adviser, before becoming an executive or being given more responsibility.
 Most employers will ask for the following:

 - previous sales experience, or proof of an ability to sell and meet targets; this could include anything from a part-time job as a sales assistant to helping out with a fundraising event at school

 - strong communication skills: over the phone, in email and in person

 - good IT skills, preferably with past experience using Excel

 - excellent interpersonal skills

 - an ability to understand customers’ needs and develop successful relationships.

 Even if you don’t have experience in customer service, you can demonstrate your ability to understand customers’ needs and develop relationships through experience you’ve had as part of a team, or through other events.
 For instance, if you volunteered to help show parents around at your school’s open day, you will have used these skills when answering parents’ questions and showing them specific aspects of the school they are interested in.